milvus-io/pymilvus/doc/source/res/Intro_to_Indexes.md

 }
 ```

-.. _rhnswpq:
 ## RHNSW_PQ

 **RHNSW_PQ** is a variant index type combining PQ and HNSW.
-It first uses PQ to quantize the vector, then uses HNSW to quantize the PQ quantization result to get the index.
+It first uses PQ to quantize the vector,
+then uses HNSW to quantize the PQ quantization result to get the index.

 - building parameters:

   **M**: Maximum degree of the node.

-  **efConstruction**: Take effect in stage of index construction, search scope.
+  **efConstruction**: Take effect in stage of index construction.

   **PQM**: m for PQ.